SAP-docs/contribution-guidelines/docs/dos-and-donts.md

 - Don't use feedback, in the form of issues, to ask questions on the documentation, or to report problems with the product, service or tool being described.
 There are other more appropriate channels for this (such as the  the [SAP Community Q&A][sap-community-q&a] and the [SAP Support Portal][sap-support-portal]).

+- Don't be despondent if your contribution is not accepted or actioned.
+While all contributions will be assessed, it's likely that not all will be deemed appropriate, and that's fine.
+We value your collaboration and appreciate your efforts very much, and certainly would not want you to think that just because one particular contribution didn't make it through to being acted upon, that there was no point in further collaboration.
+Making good documentation great is an iterative process.

 [sap-support-portal]: https://support.sap.com/